mrcsparker/Crispy/README.md

 ## Introduction

 Crispy is a functional programming language that targets the .NET DLR.
-It is currently a rule language in a larger project.

 Crispy compiles down to .NET bytecode, so it is very, very fast.

 ## Syntax

 Crispy is a simple language.
-It was written to be a simple rule language that could use used by clients and CSTs, while being expressive enough for a developer to work with.

-There are two ways for devs to use for Crispy: a simple, rules-based syntax and a more expressive syntax.
-An example of the simple syntax would be:
+An example Crispy syntax would be:

 	if (time == now) then
 		send("ready")